Noaaan/MythicMetals/PATCHNOTES.md

 Items that can be inserted into the Mythril Drill have tooltip indicating that they can be put into the drill (NEW!).

+The Golden Luck ability now requires an Enchanted Midas Gold Block.
+To compensate for this, it now gives you +2 luck (from +1).

 ## Prometheum Rework
 This update includes a small rework to Prometheum, rewarding the player if they give it some attention.
 To clarify, these are the current (and new) abilities of Prometheum: